michaelmendoza/node-studio/README.md

 # NodeStudio

-A library for visual programming of image-processing algorithms on dicom images.
-Still in development ...
+NodeStudio is an open-source node-based imaging processing web platform created to facilitate the design, development, and standardization of medical imaging analysis pipelines.
+It is designed to allow researchers to easily build, design and deploy advanced algorithms and techniques using a visual programming node editor.

+NodeStudio was developed to enable researchers to build complex imaging processingpipelines visually using a computation graph.
+A visual computation graph is a method for the design of complex algorithms without writing a single line of code.
+Instead of writing code, the user can visually assemble node networks in a cross-platform web application.
+NodeStudio gives rapid feedback that reflects network changes.
+It is designed to be simple to use and doesn’t require the knowledge of Python or any standard programming languages.
+This platform also supports multi-vendor MRI data, the integration of custom Python code, and the integration of third-party packages the deep learning framework DOSMA.
+As a tool for musculoskeletal MRI analysis, the platform supports several techniques for quantitative MR analysis.

+This project is active development.
+An Alpha release is planned for July 2020.

+## Local Development

-Frontend javascript code located in nodestudiojs
+Frontend javascript code located in nodestudiojs.
 Backend python server code located in nodestudio

-##

 To run locally frontend: ( From project root directory )
 - Setup nodejs third party packages (uses npm install)